 Benefits of Foreign Portfolio Investment

 The primary benefits of foreign portfolio investment are:

 1. Portfolio diversification

 Foreign portfolio investment provides investors with an easy opportunity to diversify their portfolio internationally.
 An investor would diversify their investment portfolio to achieve a higher risk-adjusted return, which is ultimately done to help generate alpha.

 Investors may be able to access an increased amount of credit in foreign countries, allowing the investor to utilize more leverage and generate a higher return on their equity investment.

 3. Access to markets with different risk-return characteristics

 If investors are seeking out greater returns, they must be willing to take on greater risk.
-Emerging markets can offer investors a different risk.
+Emerging markets can offer investors a different risk-return profile.